 Instead a group or team of practitioners attends the initial 2 day Core Training with a designated supervisor.
 This can be the clinical supervisor of a team from one service – or a person identified as a supervisor if practitioners are attending from different services.
 Having a group or team with one supervisor means the second part of training – Reflective Practice – can take place after the initial training.

 A crucial part of FAN Training is the Reflective Practice period which continues for 5-6 months after Core Training.
 During this time practitioners use the FAN in their daily working life and spend time reflecting on their use of it with their supervisor once a month.
 This allows for a deeper integration of the learning from training as well as supported time to embed the FAN more fully into work practice.
 At the end of the Reflective Practice period a third day of training revisits key concepts of the FAN and addresses any outstanding issues or concerns.

-Organisations in New Zealand Aotearoa that have received FAN Training include Naku Enei Tamariki Inc, Ohomairangi Trust, Plunket, Starship NICU, West Coast Family Start and Southern Lakes consortium, Ministry of Education (Early Intervention Team) and the Stepping Stones Trust.
+Organisations in New Zealand Aotearoa that have received FAN Training include Naku Enei Tamariki Inc, Ohomairangi Trust, Plunket, Starship NICU, West Coast Family Start, a Southern Lakes consortium, Ministry of Education (Early Intervention Team) and the Stepping Stones Trust.